codepoetpbowden/ConnectedLivingSpace/README.txt

 changelog:
 ----------
+release v1.1.3.1
+* Changed Unrestricted Crew Transfers option to be available when no vessel is loaded in VAB/SPH
+* Fixed a bug in the Use Blizzy Toolbar option to disable the option when Blizzy Toolbar is not installed.

 release v1.1.3.0
 * Added trigger to overcome bug in KSP 1.0.2 that prevents stock toolbar icon from displaying.
 * Added Blizzy Toolbar support with hot switching between stock and blizzy toolbars.